percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `percona/percona-server-mongodb-operator:{{ release }}-backup` |

-The Percona Server for MongoDB Docker image to use for the backup
+The Percona Server for MongoDB Docker image to use for the backup.

 ### `backup.serviceAccountName`